cloudmesh-community/sp19-516-124/project-report/report.md

 When programmatically signing in, you need to pass the tenant ID with your authentication request.

 Connect to the Azure Portal and login: <https://portal.azure.com>
-Select the `Azure Active Directory Default Direcctory overview` select the `Properties` option.
+Select the `Azure Active Directory Default Directory overview` select the `Properties` option.

 ![@label](images/defaultdirectoryproperties.png)